Are You Seeking Comprehensive, Compassionate And Attentive Medication Management?

 If therapy alone is not working, the use of medication should be considered in order to reduce the intensity of target symptoms and provide relief.
 For some people, the use of medication can help create a shift in perspective and aid in their engagement with treatment and healing.

-There are generally four situations in which medication can be particularly helpful.
+Here are four situations in which medication can be particularly helpful.
 Some people suffer from chemical imbalances and/or chronic conditions, such as bipolar disorder, in which long-term medication management is needed.
-Other people are prone to bouts of depression and/or anxiety and may benefit from the use of medication to minimize reoccurrence.
+Other people are prone to bouts of depression and/or anxiety and may benefit from the use of medication.
 People with ADHD may choose to be on medication long-term or choose to only use it during their academic careers to help improve focus, organization and time management skills.
 Finally, medication can be used as a short-term adjunct treatment to therapy for people experiencing depression or anxiety symptoms during a particularly stressful, challenging life circumstance.

-If you don’t have a current therapist or are not currently on a medication, we suggest that you begin the treatment process with a psychiatric evaluation or psychological assessment, depending on your or your child’s specific symptoms, treatment needs and goals.
+A start to the treatment process is a psychiatric evaluation with one of our nurse practitioners or psychiatrists depending on your or your child’s specific symptoms, treatment needs and goals.
 The evaluation and/or assessment process can help map out the most effective course of treatment and determine whether medication should be a part of it.
+Our psychiatrist or nurse practitioners will typically complete the initial evaluation and then meet with you regularly to monitor symptoms, evaluate progress and generally check-in with your overall well-being.
+We believe in comprehensive care that treats the whole person.

 You still may have questions or concerns about medication management…